-- why you are flying (for any type of work or research, or for fun) and
+- why you are flying (for work or research, or for fun)

-To use a UAV for any kind of work or research, you must in most cases hold an SFOC.
+To use a UAV for work or research, you usually must have a Special Flight Operations Certificate.
 This applies to all UAVs no matter how much they weigh.
-The only exception to the requirement for an SFOC is if you intend to operate a UAV under one of the Transport Canada UAV exemptions.

 What you need to know before you start

-Before you apply for an SFOC, check this infographic to find out whether you need permission to fly your UAV.
+Before applying for a Special Flight Operations Certificate, check this infographic to find out whether you need permission to fly.